chaoscommencer/minima/README.md

 ### Change default date format

-You can change the default date format by specifying `site.minima.date_format` in `_config.yml`.
+You can change the default date format by specifying `minima.date_format` in `_config.yml`.

 ```yaml